Business trip: Vienna

 The slim, cubic form of the Hotel Lamee, opened in October, belies the glamorous 1930s Hollywood style of its 32 rooms — all of which have richly upholstered, hall noise-silencing doors and marble bathrooms.
 As a warning, if you look across the street at its sister property, the Hotel Topazz, you may see guests looking back at you from divans built into its large, oval-shaped windows – but this is on par for life in the city.
 Both properties offer a complimentary in-room mini bar and wi-fi, provide iPads upon request, and are centrally located between the Danube Canal and St Stephens Cathedral.

-None of the 42 exquisitely decorated rooms at the Hotel Alstadt Vienna are alike, an eclectic style that fits in well with the artsy Spittelberg neighbourhood.
+None of the 42 exquisitely decorated rooms at the Hotel Altstadt Vienna are alike, an eclectic style that fits in well with the artsy Spittelberg neighbourhood.
 Complimentary extras include a full breakfast buffet each morning, in-room wi-fi, fireside tea and cake service in the lobby every afternoon and fresh fruit delivered to rooms daily.
-TripAdvisor ranks the Alstadt as the number one business hotel in Vienna.
+TripAdvisor ranks the Altstadt as the number one business hotel in Vienna.